ctrlmaniac/sidebar/README.md

 $( '#sidebar' ).simplerSidebar();
 ```
-Overriding multiple options can be buggy, especially when you try to override `sidebar`, the plug-in will crash.
+Overriding multiple options can be buggy, especially when you try to override `sidebar`, the plugin will crash.

 ```javascript
 $.fn.simplerSidebar.settings.mask.css = {